Olafaloofian/Git-Cheatsheet/README.md

 git push
 ```

-* This pushes your latest commit of the branch you are currently on to Github.
+* This pushes your latest commit of the branch you are currently on to Github (or other online repository).
 Pushing means you believe to have the latest version of the code.
-If you don't have the latest version of the code, git will tell you to git pull.
+If you don't have the latest version of the code, git will tell you to `git pull`.
 After pulling and resolving any issues, you should be able to push just fine.

 * In the chance that your current branch doesn't already exist in the remote repository on Github, git will tell you that you should set an upstream origin.
 Use the command it provides to do so.